marinauyeda/marinauyeda/README.md

 - Slicers and parameters within visuals for multiple combinations
 - DataViz with Figma

+#### Insights and Perceptions

+Taking a closer look at the turnover rate, we realize that age group doesn't significantly impact this KPI, as it doesn't vary much from one age group to another.
+However, if we examine by position, it becomes apparent that assistants have a hiring issue that deserves attention: not only is their turnover higher, but they also represent a larger portion of the rate of bad hires (we have a lot of turnover because a greater number of people resign within less than 60 days).
+A good insight in this regard might be to implement a more rigorous selection process for this position.

 <img width="1408" alt="Klog cover" src="https://github.com/marinauyeda/marinauyeda/assets/165338650/a7e1f42d-2ead-437d-90a2-160c58326226">

 ### [PBIDist](https://app.fabric.microsoft.com/view?r=eyJrIjoiMjIwM2E2ZjItMzJjNS00YTBkLThlZGUtMzAzMGU5OTIxYTZkIiwidCI6IjVlOWYxZGQwLWE4MDYtNGNhOS04MGE3LWQ3ZTE5MjExZmMxOCJ9)